vhub-team/native-db/functions/0x75BA1CB3B7D40CAF.md

 # PED::REQUEST_PED_USE_SMALL_BBOX_VISIBILITY_TRACKING

 ## Summary
-When set to true visibility tracking will use a smaller (head and shoulder only) bounding box.
+When set to true visibility tracking will use a smaller (head and shoulder only) bounding box

 ## Parameters
 * **PED_INDEX** ped